Last Updated on 9 March, 2021 by Veronica

 See Puffins in Durness

-Our idea was to see Puffins at Durness on Faraid Head Beach, but we first passed by the information point, the Visitor Center in Durness, and they told us that “they gone two months ago,” super sad… Apparently in mid-July, they migrated, so we were left wanting to…
+Our idea was to see Puffins at Durness on Faraid Head Beach, but we first passed by the information point, the Visitor Center in Durness, and they told us that “they went two months ago,” super sad.

 Have a hot chocolate

-We were enjoying a little bit of the white sandy beaches, the turquoise water, and the sun.
-We strolled a little and went to Cocoa Mountain.
 They say it’s the best chocolatier in Scotland.
-I couldn’t tell you if it’s true or not, since we only had chocolate here, but the truth is that it was very yummy.
+I couldn’t tell you if it’s true since we only had chocolate here, but the truth is that it was very yummy.

 Reaching Cape Wrath

-To get here you have two options.
-The first is to go by boat, it takes about 40 minutes and there are always a lot of people waiting, especially if you arrive on the weekend.
-The other option is to travel the almost 18 kilometers by walking or cycling.
+To get here, you have two options.
+The first is to go by boat, it takes about 40 minutes, and there are always many people waiting, especially if you arrive on the weekend.

 Smoo Cave

-Next we set course for the Smoo Cave.
+Next, we set a course for the Smoo Cave.
 It is a cave with a huge main chamber, where sometimes there are volunteers who explain the history of the cave and tell you that it was inhabited about 6000 years ago.
-If you keep moving on you reach a smaller cave where you can see a pretty nice waterfall.

 You can go deeper into the cave with a boat tour, but those who do these tours are volunteers, who are usually students, and are not permanent, so you may be left wanting to enter the cave.